merely-useful/py-rse/index.md

 One difference between the recipe in this rule and the recipes we've seen before is that this recipe uses `$(RESULTS)` directly instead of an automatic variable.
-We have written the rule this way because there isn't an automatic variable that means "all but the last prerequisite", so there's no way to use automatic variables that wouldn't result in us trying to process our program.
+We have written the rule this way because there isn't an automatic variable that means "all but the last prerequisite," so there's no way to use automatic variables that wouldn't result in us trying to process our program.

 Likewise,
 we can also add the `plotcounts.py` script to this workflow and update the `all` and `settings` rules accordingly.
-Note that there is no `>` needed before the `$@` because `plotcounts.py` default is to write to a file rather than to [standard output][stdout].
+Note that there is no `>` needed before the `$@` because the default action of `plotcounts.py` is to write to a file rather than to standard output.

 ```makefile
 # ...phony targets and previous variable definitions...